zarzycki/ExTraTrack/README.md

 Files may only be split along the time dimension.
 In other words, PSL, UBOT, VBOT, and Z at time t must be on the same file, but files can be split to have a single time per file, 4 times per file, 1460 times per file, etc. Any files with more than one month of data will occur additional memory overhead, so daily/weekly/monthly are preferred.

-Example ERA-I files that are compliant are included in `./sample_data/`
+Example ERA-I files that are compliant are included in the example tar.gz file listed above.

 Users may modify the data ingestion within `reanalysis_et_cyclone_traj.ncl` but only the above format will be supported.